instructure/canvas-lms/doc/api/object_ids.md

-Object IDs and SIS IDs
+Object IDs, SIS IDs, and special IDs
 ======================

 Throughout the API, objects are referenced by internal IDs.
 You can also